RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-command.md

 1. **Mode** - allows operators with the necessary permissions to set the plan to run in Manual, Semi-Auto, or Automated mode.
 2. **Pass Indicator** - allows operators to determine if they are in pre-pass, pass or post-pass in relation to the AOS/LOS for the contact.
 3. **Pass Plan** - an interactive checklist of instructions an operator is expected to complete during a pass.
-This includes, but is not limited to: Checkboxes, drop down selectors and play and pause controls.
+This includes, but is not limited to: Checkboxes, Select menus and play and pause controls.
 4. **Mnemonic Snapshot** - allows operators to inspect a mnemonic called out for verification in the pass plan.
 5. **Command Line** - allows operators to enter commands needed to maintain the overall health of the pass, for anomaly resolution and/or other operational needs.
    :::